 All lawyers in New Zealand initially qualify as both barrister & solicitor, described as a “fused” profession.
-Solicitor-advocates have always had rights to appear in court, and so becoming a barrister is mainly a case of more experienced lawyers choosing to specialise over time.
+Solicitor-advocates have always had rights to appear in court, and so becoming a barrister is mainly a case of more experienced disputes lawyers choosing to specialise over time.
 Gary works in specialist areas of law.

 Gary was admitted as a barrister & solicitor of the High Court of New Zealand in February 1996, after a year’s law clerk training.
 Following 20 years as an employee or partner within leading law firms, he moved to hold a practising certificate as a barrister sole.

 Barristers’ work will usually focus on legal representation in disputes – court litigation, tribunals of various kinds, and mediation, arbitration or other resolution methods.
-But they also provide advice, strategic guidance, and commercial opinions on many legal issues in their specialist fields.
+But not always.
+They also provide advice, strategic guidance, and commercial opinions on many legal issues in their specialist fields.
 Almost half of Gary’s work is strategic advice to keep clients out of court, or resolve a situation, or settle disputes by negotiation.

-In many of those other situations, apart from formal litigation in Court, Gary can be briefed directly, if that is in the client’s best interests.
+In many of those other situations, apart from once formal court litigation has been commenced, Gary can be briefed directly, if that is in the client’s best interests.